Clastify logo

 • very heavy nuclei can release energy by fission or alpha decay, moving towards products with greater binding energy per nucleon.

 Helium-4 is unusually stable for a light nuclide.
-That helps explain why alpha particles occur so often in the decay of heavy nuclei: a tightly bound group of two protons and two neutrons is energetically favourable.
+Alpha particles therefore appear often in the decay of heavy nuclei: a tightly bound group of two protons and two neutrons is energetically favourable.

 Energy from missing mass